fsharp/fslang-design/RFCs/FS-1127-init-only-and-required-properties.md

 ## Unresolved questions ##

-- Shall both of `init-only` setters and `required` members support be under language feature?
+* [ ] Shall both of `init-only` setters and `required` members support be under language feature?
-- Shall `required` members support be tied to runtime (technically, it doesn't require any runtime features)? g
+* [ ] Shall `required` members support be tied to runtime (technically, it doesn't require any runtime features)?
+* [ ] What happens if you explicitly declare the properties on F# classes or record fields?
+Is that even possible?